-Looking at different indicators of current valuations, the conclusion is the same.
+Looking at different indicators of current valuations, the conclusion is the same, we are heading for a market correction.
 The level of the market at this point can only rival what we witnessed in the dot com bubble.

 The Shiller P/E ratio also points us to the same conclusion, the market is clearly overvalued.
-The level of optimism is so high, that a few bad news could send the stock market collapsing.
-When all the good news is priced in, lookout for the downside.
+The level of optimism is so high, that a little bad news could send the stock market collapsing.
+When all the good news is priced in, look out for the downside.
 The same could be said about individual companies.

 Despite the fact that both indicators are not as high as the dot com bubble, we should consider other factors.
 The underlying economy was in a much better shape.
 Several economic indicators show just that.
 Unemployment is now much higher than it was at the turn of the century, and so is the Debt-to-GDP which has been surging at a fast pace.
 Debt-to-GDP projections for the next three decades also show a terrifying picture.

 Often regarded as the Buffett indicator, the stock market capitalization-to-GDP is another ratio that could signal the extreme folly present in the market.
-At the highest level it has ever been, there is no more clear sign that the market is due for a steep correction at some point this year or the next.
+This is Buffett's main indicator for a market correction.
+At the highest level, it has ever been, there is no more clear sign that the market is due for a steep correction at some point this year or the next.

 Source: Visual Capitalist

 Combining all the factors, it is clear to see how we could see more volatility ahead.
 If you thought that this was enough for you to suddenly turn into a bear, let’s see some more bearish indicators